CHOCOLATE & CHESNUT TERRINE

 When Europeans first arrived in South America, they gave trees and fruits that resembled their native ones back home the same names.
 As a result, the Venezuelan Castano was named after the chestnut.
 It comes in a football-sized fruit, with a case that divides in three and has scores of nuts inside.
 These nuts are twice the size of Europan chestnuts, and make a good alternative to them.

 - Lightly grease the loaf tin and line with baking paper.

 - Melt the chocolate with the butter in a heatproof bowl set over a pan of gently simmering water, making sure the bottom of the bowl is not in contact with the water.
 Set aside.

-- Beat the chestnut purée, icing sugar, cognac and vanilla essence together in a large bowl until well blended and smooth.
+- Beat the chestnut purée, icing sugar, cognac together in a large bowl until well blended and smooth.
 Beat in the melted chocolate and butter until well combined.
 Add the cream and continue beating until evenly mixed through.

 - Spoon the mixture into the prepared tin and smooth the surface.
 Place in the fridge to chill for 2-3 hours, or until firmed up.